Gambit (Scheme implementation)

 Gambit, also called Gambit-C, is a programming language, a variant of the language family Lisp, and its variants named Scheme.
 The Gambit implementation consists of a Scheme interpreter, and a compiler which compiles Scheme into the language C, which makes it cross-platform software.
 It conforms to the standards R4RS, R5RS, and Institute of Electrical and Electronics Engineers (IEEE), and to several Scheme Requests for Implementations (SRFIs).
 Gambit was released first in 1988, and Gambit-C (Gambit with a C backend) was released first in 1994.
 They are free and open-source software released under a GNU Lesser General Public License (LGPL) 2.1, and Apache License 2.0.

 By compiling to an intermediate representation, in this case portable C (as do Chicken, Bigloo and Cyclone), programs written in Gambit can be compiled for common popular operating systems such as Linux, macOS, other Unix-like systems, and Windows.

 Gerbil Scheme

-Gerbil scheme is a variant of Scheme implemented on Gambit-C. It supports current R*RS standards and common SRFIs and has a state of the art macro and module system inspired by Racket language.
+Gerbil scheme is a variant of Scheme implemented on Gambit-C. It supports current R*RS standards and common SRFIs and has a state of the art macro and module system inspired by Racket.